Consolidate Your Loans

 By clicking this link, you will be directed to the website of one of our affiliates who specializes in student loan financing.
 We receive a fixed marketing fee for providing this service.

-If you did borrow money for college, chances are you received a new loan each semester.
-It is not unusual to owe money to 8-10 separate lenders, maybe more if you had a combination of private and federal loans.
-If you continue borrowing for graduate school, it’s easy to add another 4-6 lenders to the mix.
+The typical student borrower receives money from federal loan programs every semester in school.
+It often comes from different lenders, so it is not unusual to owe money to 8-10 separate lenders by the time you graduate.
+If you continue borrowing for graduate school, add another 4-6 lenders to the mix.

-Each one of these student loans has its own due dates, interest rates and payment amounts.
-Keeping track of that many payments is complicated and part of the reason that 8 million Americans have defaulted on over $130 billion in student loans.
+Each of these student loans has its own due date, interest rate and payment amount.
+Keeping track of that kind of schedule is complicated and part of the reason so many have defaulted.
+It’s also why student loan consolidation is such an attractive solution.

 Pros of Direct Loan Consolidation